Browsing Category

 In sharp contrast, the paper found in 15th and 16th century printed books, called laid paper, was made from pulverized cotton or linen rags.
 Due to the longer fibers of cotton and linen, laid paper possesses far greater strength than modern wood pulp papers.
 It is also naturally acid free.
 This means that laid paper often survives vast spans of time – even centuries – in good condition.

-Incunable Medieval Woodcut Prints For Sale on eBay
+Incunable Medieval Woodcut Prints for Sale on eBay

 Laid paper was manufactured by mixing shredded cotton or linen rags together in a vat with water.
 This pulpy mixture was then poured into a mold with a wire mesh bottom.
 The water drained through this wire sieve, leaving a single sheet of high quality, very durable paper once dry.